supersaiyan245/FacebookClone/README.md

 ## Post-MVP

-> My PMVP will have User Authentication for every post and comment made.
+> My PMVP will allow users to comment on posts.

 ***